UCSF Osher Center for Integrative Medicine

 - The Center has developed a successful research fellowship with funding from the NIH that is helping to develop the next generation of researchers in integrative medicine.

-- The Osher Center, under its first Director, Susan Folkman, PhD, developed a Caregivers Project in collaboration with the UCSF Department of Neurosurgery to improve the experiences of those who care for people with serious illnesses.
-The Caregivers, a documentary based on the project, won an International Health & Medical Media Award.
+- The Center developed a Caregivers Project in collaboration with the UCSF Department of Neurosurgery to improve the experiences of those who care for people with serious illnesses.
+The Caregivers, a documentary based on a project by the Cneter, won an International Health & Medical Media Award.

-- The Osher Center’s Group Programs in Mindfulness-Based Stress Reduction, Mindfulness-Based Childbirth and Parenting, Tai Chi, Chi Gong, Yoga, Prepare for Surgery, and Laughter Yoga serve over 1,500 people annually.
+- The Center’s Group Programs in Mindfulness-Based Stress Reduction, Mindfulness-Based Childbirth and Parenting, Mindfulness for Urban Youth, Tai Chi, Chi Gong, Yoga, Prepare for Surgery, and Laughter Yoga serve over 2,000 people annually.

-- The Osher Center’s Clinical Program ranks as one of the leading UCSF clinics in terms of growth in visits, patient satisfaction, and financial performance.
+- The UCSF Osher Center’s Clinical Program ranks as one of the leading UCSF Health System clinics in terms of growth in visits, patient satisfaction, and financial performance.

-- The Integrative Medicine for the Underserved Program (IM4U) brings integrative health services to vulnerable and underserved populations.
+- The Integrative Medicine for the Underserved Program (IM4U) at San Francisco General Hospital, developed with support from and collaboration with the UCSF Osher Center, brings integrative health services to vulnerable and underserved populations.